aisha-gregg/aisha-blog/posts/london.md

 Lastly, but certainly not least is the London Eye!
 It is the fourth largest observation wheel in the world!
 To get on the wheel there is a charge of between 37 to 40 pounds per adult aka it aint cheap.😅 On the wheel you spend 30 minutes in the air and have a spectacular view of the city.
 I heard that the sunsets are amazing up there as well.
 One day, I hope to experience that!
 ![londoneye](/img/londoneye.jpg)

 There is absolutely no way I could list all the monuments, palaces and things to see in London.
 It is a bubbling pot filled with leisure activities for all.
-Whether its shopping in Oxford or Carnaby street, taking a double-decker bus across to Picadilly Circus, exploring the food at Bourough Market, or hanging out at the trendy bars and shops in Canary wharf...
+Whether it's shopping in Oxford or Carnaby street, taking a double-decker bus across to Picadilly Circus, exploring the food at Bourough Market, or hanging out at the trendy bars and shops in Canary wharf...
 The city has so much to offer!

 So...What's your favorite part of London?